b-brankovics/grabb/README.md

 1. Download [EDENA](http://www.genomic.ch/edena.php) and extract it or use the copy in the 3rd_party_programs
 2. Move to the directory
 3. Type `make` on the command line (g++ needs to be installed, on ubuntu type `sudo apt-get install g++`)
-4. Copy/move or smylink **'edena'** into somewhere in the path or add the folder to the path (The files in the bin folder)
+4. Copy/move or smylink '**edena**' into somewhere in the path or add the folder to the path (The files in the bin folder)

 #### Velvet

 1. Download [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/) and extract it or use the copy in the 3rd_party_programs
 2. Move to the directory.
 First zlib needs to be installed
 3. Move to 'third-party/zlib-1.2.3/'
-4. Type '_make_' on the command line
+4. Type `make` on the command line
-5. Type '_sudo make install_' on the command line
+5. Type `sudo make install` on the command line
-6. Go back to the parent directory (_cd ../.._)
+6. Go back to the parent directory (`cd ../..`)
-7. Type '_make_' on the command line
+7. Type `make` on the command line
-8. Copy/move or smylink '_velveth_' and '_velvetg_' into somewhere in the path or add the folder to the path
+8. Copy/move or smylink '__velveth__' and '__velvetg__' into somewhere in the path or add the folder to the path

 #### Seqtk

-1. Download [Seqtk]()https://github.com/lh3/seqtk.git from github and uncompress it or ´_git clone https://github.com/lh3/seqtk.git_´
+1. Download [Seqtk]()https://github.com/lh3/seqtk.git from github and uncompress it or `git clone https://github.com/lh3/seqtk.git`
 2. Move to the directory
-3. Type '_make_' on the command line (zlib needs to be installed, see 1.3) for instructions)
+3. Type `make` on the command line (zlib needs to be installed, see 1.3) for instructions)
-4. Copy/move or smylink 'seqtk' into somewhere in the path or add the folder to the path (The files in the bin folder)
+4. Copy/move or smylink '__seqtk__' into somewhere in the path or add the folder to the path (The files in the bin folder)

 #### exonerate

-1. _sudo apt-get install exonerate_
+1. `sudo apt-get install exonerate`

 #### PRINSEQ lite

 1. Download [PRINSEQ lite](http://prinseq.sourceforge.net/) and extract it or use the copy in the 3rd_party_programs
-2. Copy/move or smylink 'prinseq-lite.pl' into somewhere in the path or add the folder to the path
+2. Copy/move or smylink '**prinseq-lite.pl**' into somewhere in the path or add the folder to the path

 -----------------------
 #### Helper programs